-Eurozone: Accelerating recovery in a risky environment Global Economic Outlook, Q2 2017
+Eurozone: Accelerating recovery in a risky environment has been added to your bookmarks.

 The economic situation in the Eurozone appears paradoxical, with continued political risks squaring off against an accelerating economic recovery.
 The question is whether the decoupling of economics and political risks can continue.